kodethon/Docs/source/programming-problems/custom.rst

 ===========

 Custom problems allow the creator to have **full control** on how submissions are scored.
 Please be aware that the specified test command will be run as the Linux user **nobody**.
-Extra caution should be made to ensure that proper read and write permissions have been set prior to submission.
+This means that extra caution should be made to ensure that proper permissions have been set prior to submission.

 Settings
 ========